 Bringing existing houses up to a high standard of energy efficiency is a much greater challenge than with new ones.

-This particular example of eco renovation is outstanding because of the way it will achieve a net zero carbon rating while at the same time reaching CSH Code for Sustainable Homes.
-A standard for eco-houses developed by the Building Research Establishment.
-It covers a wide range of criteria level 6.
+This particular example of self build eco renovation is outstanding because of the way it will achieve a net zero carbonbit of a slippery fish.
+It tends to mean that a building uses no carbon (oil, coal, etc) to heat it (meaning in a 'net' way).
+It usually ignores the carbon which goes into building it (the embodied energy).
+See the page on Zero Carbon? rating while at the same time reaching CSHCode for Sustainable Homes.
+A delightful tool for assessing how green a home is.
+Unfortunately now withdrawn (2015) by this short sighted government. level 6.
 Not only that, it has been enlarged from the original two up, two down layout to provide extra rooms including an attractive new second floor studio with a roof which supports a large solar array of both PVPhoto Voltaic. referring to the generation of electricity from sunlight and thermal panels.
-The house will benefit from a number of green features -
+The house will benefit from a number of green features –

 - Extremely high insulation levels to all the external surfaces – approximately 200mm of insulation – mainly a special high grade of expanded polystyrene (Neopor) and also Warmcell and mineral fibre.
 Triple glazing to the windows.